 2. It Perpetuates Innovation

-Success in today's business environment requires more than just speed, though.
-Just as critical is innovation — the ability to develop new offerings, evaluate their potential market adoption, and then roll out the successful ones while culling the losers.
+Success in today's business environment requires more than speed, though.
+Just as critical is innovation—the ability to develop new offerings, evaluate their potential market adoption, and then roll out the successful ones while culling the losers.

-Here, too, cloud computing is a much better match than traditional IT infrastructure approaches.
+Cloud computing is a much better match than traditional IT infrastructure approaches here, too.
 Because resources are available so quickly, it's easy to experiment with a new offering very quickly.
-Companies can obtain user feedback immediately, rather than waiting months to get something into a market trial.
+Companies can obtain user feedback immediately rather than waiting months to get something into a market trial.

-Cloud also supports automation that helps drive innovation.
+The cloud also supports automation, which helps drive innovation.
 It combines with tools like low-code and no-code applications to enable a broader range of people to develop a broader range of new digital services.

 To quote the old Ginsu knives infomercials, "but wait, there's more."
 For the trials that become winners, cloud computing's easy scalability makes it easy to grow the offering and address more users.
 And because cloud computing offers on-demand usage pricing, trials that turn up duds are easy to terminate.